codescape/jira-scrum-poker/docs/configuration.md

 You can overwrite the globally configured field to persist the confirmed estimate in the project specific settings.
 Jira Software creates the `Story Points` field for estimates.

+If no estimate field set is defined the global configuration will be used.

+#### Card Set

+You can overwrite the card set to be used for Scrum Poker sessions in this project here.
+Use a comma-separated list of values.
+Special cards are defined by the keywords `coffee` (the user needs a break) and `question` (the user is not able to estimate).

+If no card set is defined the global configuration will be used.

 ### Workflow configuration

 Scrum Poker for Jira provides functions to interact with Scrum Poker from your Jira workflows.